Tadellöser & Wolff: Plot

-The film begins like a documentary: Ernst Jacobi in the role of Walter Kempowski introduces the viewer to the action with family photos and pictures from Rostock.
+The film begins similar to a documentary: Ernst Jacobi in the role of a mature Walter Kempowski, introduces the viewer to the action with family photos and pictures from Rostock.
 As a result, Jacobi occasionally comments on the film plot from offscreen.

-The film portrays the life of the middle-class family Kempowski in Rostock from 1939 to 1945 in close detail to the novel.
-In addition to describing the special events in the life of Walter and in the family, there are always depictions of everyday life, such as walks with the father through Rostock, in school and youth group, with friends and swing music, with eating together and Christmas celebrations with the family, going to church or going to the cinema.
-Father Karl loves cigars from the company "Loeser & Wolff", which, when praised, always prompts him to say „tadellos, tadellöser, Tadellöser und Wolff" (translated: "impeccable, impeccable, impeccable and Wolff").
+The film portrays the life of the middle-class Kempowski family in Rostock from 1939 to 1945, closely following the narration in the novel.
+The protagonist is Walter, aged 9 when the film opens.
+In addition to describing the special events in the life of Walter and his family, there are also depictions of everyday life, such as walks with his father Karl through Rostock, activities in school and a Hitler Youth group, Walter's friends and his interest in swing music, family meals and Christmas celebrations, going to church or to the cinema.
+His father Karl loves cigars from the company "Loeser & Wolff", which, when praised, always prompts him to say "tadellos, tadellöser, Tadellöser und Wolff" (translated: "impeccable, impeccable, impeccable and Wolff").

 The story begins when the Kempowski family moves into a new apartment in Rostock on 16 April 1939.
-This is followed by a description of the situation in the new apartment and the events in the family, during a meal together, during a visit to the grandfather and at a scene with the neighbor's daughter.
+This is followed by descriptions of the situation in the new apartment and family events, a meal together, a visit to Walter's paternal grandfather, and a scene with the neighbor's daughter.

-During a dinner, Father Karl announces a vacation trip.
-The family travels to the Harz on 10 August 1939, where they house in an officers' home.
+During a dinner, Karl announces a vacation trip.
+The family travels to the Harz mountains on 10 August 1939, where they stay in the home of a military officer.
 There they get the news of an impending war, whereupon they leave prematurely.